dart-lang/site-www/src/content/tools/pub/cmd/pub-downgrade.md

 ### `--[no-]offline`

-{% include 'tools/pub-option-no-offline.md' %}
+{% render 'tools/pub-option-no-offline.md' %}

 ### `--dry-run` or `-n`

 Reports what dependencies would change but doesn't change any.

-{% include 'pub-problems.md' %}
+{% render 'pub-problems.md' %}